xuankimtran/docs-1/pages/katalon-analytics/docs/ktop.md

 ## Install and Setup

+> Prerequisites:
+>
+> * Download PostgreSQL Database version 9.6.16
+> * For integration, Katalon Studio version should be 7.2.2
+> * Contact Katalon Sales team to get the Katalon TestOps OnPremise installer.

 ### Install and create a PostgreSQL database

 PostgreSQL database is where you manage all data, including test executions, Organizations, Teams, Projects and user accounts used by KTOP.
 Please first download [PostgreSQL Database version 9.6.16](https://www.postgresql.org/download/).